gabriel4649/JMdictDB/README.txt

     site.
-If not available, you can download the needed files manually. iconv -- Not required but very useful when dealing with character enconding conversions that are frequenly required when working with Japanese language text files.
+If not available, you can download the needed files manually. iconv -- Not required but very useful when dealing with character encoding conversions that are frequenly required when working with Japanese language text files.

 The principle author has Cygwin (http://cygwin.com) installed on